-Provide the total number of students in the relevant cohort who received their awards no later than 2008-09 (which would be within 150 percent of the time expected for them to receive the degree/certificate for which they matriculated).
+Provide the total number of students in the relevant cohort who received their awards no later than 2009-10 (which would be within 150 percent of the time expected for them to receive the degree/certificate for which they matriculated).
 Also provide the total number of students who transferred out of your institution before completing their programs.

-2-year Institutions only Data on File (2008-09) IP Data (2009-10) Total Number of students in the cohort 0 0 Number completed within 150% of time to degree 0 0 Total transfers out 0 0 4-year Institutions w/ Baccalaureate Programs Total Number of students in the cohort 197 228 Number completed within 150% of time to degree 139 147 Total transfers out 46 79
+2-year Institutions only Data on File (as of 4/29/2011) IP Data (2010-11) Total Number of students in the cohort 0 0 Number completed within 150% of time to degree 0 0 Number completed within 200% of time to degree 0 0 Total transfers out 0 0

+4-year Institutions w/ Baccalaureate Programs Total Number of students in the cohort 228 227 Number completed within 150% of time to degree 147 147 Number completed within 200% of time to degree 0 1 Total transfers out 79 79